Mandarin Orange (Canned or Frozen) (1 Cup)

 How to consume Mandarin Orange (Canned Or Frozen) without glucose spikes

-Drink plenty of water with your meal to aid digestion and help stabilize blood sugar levels.
+Maintain adequate hydration by drinking water before, during, and after meals to aid digestion and help manage blood sugar levels.

 Find Glucose response for your favourite foods